 A) The bus times that are given out at the beginning of every school year are approximate times.
 Students are expected to be at their bus 5 minutes before the bus is scheduled to arrive and can be up to 5 minutes late as well.
 There are any number of factors that can speed up or (more often) slow down a route.
 For example, if a bus has 20 stops and there is even a 30 second delay at each one, that would delay a bus by 10 minutes; if there are students that live down a street that call in because they don’t need a ride that could speed the route up significantly as well.
 If a route goes on a road with heavy traffic and a lot of traffic lights that can significantly impact the times, making buses earlier or later.

 Q) Why is my student sitting on the floor/in the aisle?!

 A) Students will never be made to sit on the floor or the aisle.
 Generally, this question comes up due to exaggerating or miscommunication from students.
 A bus’ capacity is calculated by having 3 students to one seat.
 It may be uncomfortable and students may have their feet/arms/bags in the aisle, but we would NEVER allow students to be sitting in the aisle.

 Q) Can I have my student ride home with another student?

-A) Yes and No. You may fill out a temporary change request form on our website.
+A) Yes.
+You may fill out a temporary change request form on our website.
 Changes can only be made for emergencies, sudden daycare closures or when there will be no one home for the student.
 You cannot request changes for things like birthday parties and sleepovers.
-Requests also may be denied based on bus capacities.
+Requests may be denied based on bus capacities.